Disclosure ~ This post contains affiliate links.

 Shop at these Places

 Shopping in the right locations can save you a bundle on vintage jewelry.
 Most collectors consider themselves hunters because they’re constantly on the lookout for brand name vintage jewelry.
 You can join the hunt by frequenting auction houses, estate sales, online auctions, flea markets, and consignment shops.
 Moreover, you can find premium vintage jewelry in jewelry stores that specialize in buying back premium pieces.
-For example, LeoHamel.com has been buying vintage designer jewelry for 30 years, and many of their pieces are highly sought after brands, such as vintage Tiffany & Co. and vintage David Yurman.
+Etsy is great place to look for all sorts of vintage jewelry as well.

 Know Your Brands